Last Updated: 3/20/22 | March 20th, 2022

 Suffice it to say, I didn’t get a lot of encouragement and support in the beginning.

-Sometimes your friends and family, the people you want most to be supportive of your trip, aren’t as enthusiastic as you’d like them to be.
-They don’t understand and try to talk you out of going.
-It can be deflating and saddening.
+Sometimes your friends and family — the people you most want to be supportive of your trip — aren’t as enthusiastic as you’d like them to be.
+They don’t understand why you want to quit your job to travel the world and might try to talk you out of going.
+That can be deflating.
 You’re so excited about this adventure and here they are, raining on your parade.

-Many readers reach out to me about this topic frequently.
-I can feel the angst in their emails and the confusion at not knowing to how deal with the situation.
+Readers frequently reach out to me about this topic.
+I can feel the angst in their emails and the confusion at not knowing how to deal with the situation.

 “How do I not let them get me down?
 What did you do?
 What do I say?”

 As I sat down to write this article, I took a poll on my Facebook page and asked readers about their experiences.
 I was amazed by how much commonality there was among people’s situations and the reactions from their friends and family.
 Apparently, I’m not the only one who has faced such negativity, and, luckily, I’m also not the only one who ignored it.

 But it still sucks when your support system is so unsupportive.

 How do you react?
 How do you rise above the negativity that can make you second guess yourself?

 In this post, I want to highlight some common criticisms that future travelers like yourself might hear, and examples of how I’ve turned around similar criticism when faced with it myself: